AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:pf} describes the AutoMOOSE software design, covering the phase-field model, the five-agent pipeline, plugin architecture, and MCP interface.
-Section~\ref{sec:results} presents validation results spanning input file fidelity, grain coarsening kinetics, Arrhenius activation energy recovery, autonomous failure correction, and agent-narrated interpretation.
-Section~\ref{sec:discussion} discusses current limitations and future directions, including RAG-augmented input generation and extended physics coverage.
-Section~\ref{sec:conclusion} concludes with an outlook on agentic AI for computational materials science.
+Section~\ref{sec:pf} describes the AutoMOOSE software design, including the phase-field models, the six-agent pipeline, the plugin architecture, and the benchmark specification.
+Section~\ref{sec:results} presents validation results across both physics domains, the ensemble campaign, the ablation study, and Skeptic falsification as methodology.
+Sections~\ref{sec:discussion} and~\ref{sec:conclusion} discuss limitations, future directions, and an outlook on agentic AI for computational materials science.